Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 Small segments 'do n=nz1(ipar),nz2(ipar)' in the z-direction of each processor node are written in the individual electric and magnetic fields of the Maxwell equations.
 Note: Parellization of the Maxwell equation depends on the machines.
-The Fujitsu by FX100 and maybe the current processos are excellent on parallelization, and the NEC Aurora supercomputer is slower on the parallelzation of the Maxwell equation.
+The Fujitsu by FX100 and maybe the current processos are excellent on parallelization of the Maxwell equations.

 Finally, the machine run time depends on the physical time and cpu's architecture.
 For the elapsed time of parallel simulation, it executed in 3.2 sec/step for